 Located right at the intersections of France, Germany, and Switzerland, Basel is a fairly easy visit on European travels.
-Plus, it’s not as expensive as its other costly Swiss counterparts like Zürich and Geneva.
+It's just train ride from other major cities like Zurich, Bern or Lucerne, plus, it’s not as expensive as its other costly Swiss counterparts like Zürich and Geneva.
 However, seeing this third most populated city in Switzerland in the summertime is a much more appealing thought as far as I’m concerned.
 As we walked along the Rhine River, I shivered from the cold breeze while trying to imagine the city in warmer weather.
 Our tour guide was telling us how people really take advantage of the water in the summer, relaxing along the banks and dipping into the Rhine.
 Looking at the river now in the cold month of December there was hardly any activity, but it provided a calm and beautiful view of the city, waiting until the weather warms up to be used as more than a backdrop once again.

 I’m not fond of winter travel in general.
 It’s not just the cold that I despise, but also all the extra clothes that I have to pack practically doubles the size of my wardrobe.
 Jackets, beenies, gloves, scarves.
 It all becomes baggage burden to me.
 However, the holiday festivities during these cold months more than makes up for the trudging around with loathsome winter gear.